Disclaimer: I don't own Pokémon.

 The spirit paused for several moments, thinking what his next destination was.
 'I'll go and see what the progress of Latios' brats and that extremely interesting human boy is.'

 The spirit's astral energy let out a small vibrating hum of dark power as he prepared a long-ranged teleport towards the general area he had spotted the children in last time.
-However, instants before it teleported the spirit suddenly froze and stopped, quickly cancelling the teleport in an almost frantic way.
+However, instants before he teleported the spirit suddenly froze, sensing a dangerous block in the way.
 'That stupid she-dragon!
 Damned Skailyn!'
 The spirit cursed angrily, his dark aura flaring angrily.
 Out of anger, the spirit picked a nearby teleportation destination and vanished in a small flicker of power.

 With a glimmer of energy, the spirit materialized in a new location, which was near to his original picked destination before cancelling the teleport.
 "Oh… great…" he said sarcastically as gazed at the sight before him.